 Here are some of the latest health and medical news developments, compiled by the editors of HealthDay:

-A major conference on climate change and health scheduled for next month has been canceled by the U.S. Centers for Disease Control and Prevention, and some experts say politics was the reason.
+A conference on climate change and health that was abruptly canceled by the U.S. Centers for Disease Control and Prevention has been revived, with the help of former vice-president Al Gore.

 The one-day meeting will take place Feb.
 16 and organizers hope to attract as many as 200 attendees from across the nation to discuss human health threats from climate change, the Washington Post reported.

 The sponsors include nongovernmental groups such as the Harvard Global Health Institute, the Turner Foundation and the Climate Reality Project, an education and advocacy group founded by former vice president Al Gore.

 "He called me and we talked about it and we said, 'There's still a void and still a need.'
 We said, 'Let's make this thing happen,' " Georges Benjamin, executive director of the American Public Health Association, told the Post.

 "It was a no-brainer," he added.

 Benjamin said the CDC's sudden cancellation of its long-planned conference was a "strategic retreat" prompted by climate change skepticism in the Trump administration, the Post reported.